 Think of Twitter as a Database

-To recruiters, Twitter is a target-rich environment.
+For recruiters, Twitter is a target-rich environment.
 They use Twitter “People Search” and keywords to find potential candidates.
-Thus, to make it easy for recruiters to find you, give them the information they want on your profile.
+Thus, give them the information they want on your profile.

 I address each of those components in the following paragraphs.